zostay/RakuWAPI/README.md

 ### 2.0.1 Request Environment

 The environment MUST be an [Associative](http://doc.perl6.org/type/Associative).
 The keys of this map are mostly derived from the old Common Gateway Interface (CGI) as well as a number of additional P6SGI-specific values.
 The application server MUST provide each key as the named type.
-All variables given in the table below MUST be supported, except for those with the `p6wx.` prefix.
+All variables given in the table below MUST be supported.

 <table>
   <thead>